haneevan/haneevan/README.md

 Hi, My name is Hanifan Fauzul Adhim.
 Most people call me Ifan or Evan.
 I graduated from Islamic University of Indonesia majoring in Mechanical Engineering.
 As a mechanical engineer I love something that relates to programming, especially control and logic.

-- 👋 Hi, I’m @haneevan
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+And now I'm currently learning HTML and CSS.

+You can reach me by email at hanifan.fauzul@gmail.com

 <!---
 haneevan/haneevan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.